sagarwal2425/Auto-Code-Generator/README.md

 # Auto Code Generator

 The goal of this project is to build a program that will help reduce human effort that is required in building Page Object Model framework in Selenium.
-This programs takes in input from Excel file and convert all the indicators in Excel into respective methods in class file.
+Input for this program takes in Excel file and convert all the indicators in Excel into respective methods in class file.

 This is a resuasable plug and play program that would help create POM class files in any project with minimal tweaks.